stwunsch/docker-PyBOMBS-uhd/README.md

-# docker-pybombs-uhd
+# UHD via PyBOMBS on top of Ubuntu Dockerfile

-UHD via PyBOMBS Dockerfile
+For more information, check out https://github.com/stwunsch/docker-pybombs-gnuradio.